Developer Guide

 Implementation

-which represents site which the bookmark is hyperlinked to.
+The Bookmark class will have an attribute url of type URL which represents site which the bookmark is hyperlinked to.

 - The

-will checks if the command is of the correct format and argument index is valid - Then the
+GoToCommandParserwill checks if the command is of the correct format and argument index is valid - Then the

-will execute these steps in order- Get the current bookmarklist displayed
+GoToCommandwill execute these steps in order- Get the current bookmarklist displayed

 - Get bookmark of specified index from the bookmarklist and get its

-- Open the url in the default browser.
+url - Open the url in the default browser.

 The following sequence diagram shows the interaction between the objects when a user executes the GoTo command.